+Questions about central services.
 If the question is regarding invoicing or a specific service, reach out to the agency contact provided on the invoice of the service.
-If the question is about the broader funding of the CSM, reach out to your OFM analyst and the OFM budget assistant for the CSM, Tyler Lentz, 360-790-0055 or tyler.lentz@ofm.wa.gov.
+If the question is about the broader funding of the CSM, reach out to your agency's OFM advisor and the OFM budget advisor for the CSM.